Ernst Barlach: Interwar and World War II eras

 From 1928 onward Barlach also generated many anti-war sculptures based on his experiences in the war.
 This pacifist position went against the political trend during the rise of Nazism, and he was the target of much criticism.
 For example, the Magdeburger Ehrenmal (Magdeburg cenotaph) was ordered by the city of Magdeburg to be a memorial of World War I, and it was expected to show heroic German soldiers fighting for their glorious country.
 Barlach, however, created a sculpture with three German soldiers, a fresh recruit, a young officer and an old reservist, standing in a cemetery, all bearing marks of the horror, pain and desperation of the war, flanked by a mourning war widow covering her face in despair, a skeleton wearing a German army helmet, and a civilian (the face is that of Barlach himself) with his eyes closed and blocking his ears in terror.
 This naturally created a controversy with the pro-war population (several nationalists and Nazis claimed that the soldiers must be foreign since true Germans would be more heroic), and the sculpture was removed.
 Friends of Barlach were able to hide the sculpture until after the war, when it was returned to the Magdeburg Cathedral.
 Yet the attacks on Barlach continued until his death.

 The Fighter of the Spirit (Der Geistkämpfer), commissioned by the University Church of Kiel in northern Germany, was intended to be a memorial to humanistic and intellectual ideals in the aftermath of World War I (1914–18).
 The Nazis, angered by its anti-war message, removed it in 1937 and sawed the angel in parts—intending to melt it down.
 Instead, it was saved.
 In 1953, following World War II, it was repaired and installed outside the Church of St. Nicholas in Kiel (the University Church was destroyed during the war), but not before copies were made.
 The Minneapolis Institute of Art acquired one in 1959 and today it stands at the 24th Street entrance to the museum, the saw marks still visible.

 In 1931 Barlach started to live with Marga Böhmer, whereas her ex-husband and Barlach's friend Bernhard Böhmer lived with his new wife Hella.

 In 1936, Barlach's works were confiscated during an exhibition together with the works of Käthe Kollwitz and Wilhelm Lehmbruck, and the majority of his remaining works were confiscated as "degenerate art", for example the Güstrower Ehrenmal (Güstrow cenotaph) and the Hamburger Ehrenmal (Hamburg cenotaph).
 Barlach himself was prohibited from working as a sculptor, and his membership in the art academies was canceled.
 This rejection is reflected in his final works before his death from heart failure on 24 October 1938 in Rostock, Mecklenburg.

 As a result of Nazi propaganda, Barlach was shunned by his fellow townspeople and was "condemned" (falsely) as a Jew and as a Bolshevik.
-He died in Rostock in 1938, and is buried in the cemetery of Ratzeburg.